GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This document focuses on the schema conversion aspect of an Oracle to Cloud SQL for PostgreSQL database migration while also providing steps to perform offline data migration.
+This tutorial focuses on the schema migration aspects of an offline migration from Oracle to Cloud SQL for PostgreSQL using Ora2pg.

+[Ora2pg](http://ora2pg.darold.net/) is an open source tool used to migrate an Oracle database to a PostgreSQL database.
+The tool scans and extracts the database schema and data and then generates PostgreSQL-compatible SQL scripts that you can use to populate the database.

+Though Ora2pg supports exporting data from Oracle database and importing them into Cloud SQL for PostgreSQL, it is an offline migration in which the database has to be taken out of service during the whole data migration process.
+It is common to use data migration tools that support real-time replication, such as Striim or Oracle GoldenGate for migrations that require minimal downtime.

 For more in-depth discussions of other aspects of the migration, see the following document series:

 *   [Setting up Cloud SQL for PostgreSQL for production use](https://cloud.google.com/solutions/setting-up-cloud-sql-for-postgresql-for-production)
 *   [Migrating Oracle users to Cloud SQL for PostgreSQL: Terminology and functionality](https://cloud.google.com/solutions/migrating-oracle-users-to-cloud-sql-for-postgresql-terminology)